alexa-dev-hub/alexa-skills/README.md

 3. Intent Chaining (To be Added)

 ## Guidlines for Adding new Content.
-Once you clone this repo, create a new folder and give it your own name.
-Eg TARUN.
+Once you clone this repo, create a new folder and give it the name of your skill.
 Within this folder add a folder named lambda within which you add all your relevant files.
 (Optional) Also, add a INSTRUCTIONS_BLOG.md file, which will have all the instructions required to re-create the Alexa Skill.
 For example check out the folder **GreetMe-NodeJS/lambda** in this Repo.